-If you speak multiple languages, you may want to put it to good use by becoming a medical interpreter.
-Today, medical interpreting is gaining more and more recognition in the US for its role in bridging language gaps between patients and caregivers in healthcare settings.
+If you speak multiple languages, you may want to utilize your skills by becoming a medical interpreter.
+Today, medical interpreting services are gaining more and more recognition in America for their role in breaking language barriers between patients and caregivers in healthcare settings.
 But having a positive impact on other people’s lives is not the only perk of being in medical interpreting.
 Job security is also a big perk.
 According to the Bureau of Labor Statistics, the number of translation jobs in all industries is projected to increase by 42% from 2010 to 2020.
-The employment of interpreters and translators is also expected to grow 18% from 2016 to 2026.
+The employment of interpreters and translators is also expected to rise by 18% from 2016 to 2026.
 The rate is much faster than the 7% average for all occupations overall!
 Read on to find out more about what you can expect to earn after graduating from medical interpreting training.

 Salaries for a Medical Interpreter are on the Upswing

 Medical interpreters can either be paid a standard salary or work on an hourly rate like other professionals who offer interpreting services or translation services.
 Their hours can be flexible, depending on if they work full time, part time, per diem or on an on-call basis.
-They can be stationed at the medical facility or work remotely through the phone.
+They can be stationed directly at the medical facility or work remotely via a telephone.

-Again, according to PayScale, an entry-level certified medical interpreter with less than 5 years of experience can earn an average of $40,000.
+Again, according to PayScale, an entry-level certified medical interpreter with under 5 years of experience can earn an average of $40,000.
 Those with 5 – 10 years of experience earn an average of $43,000.
 With 10 – 20 years, they can earn $47,000.
-A Medical interpreter with late-career experience earn $52,000.
+A Medical interpreter with late-career experience earns $52,000.
 This positive trend of medical interpreter compensation comes as no surprise.
-Ongoing migration and globalization increase the need for better living and working conditions.
-Likewise, the rapid aging of the world’s population and constant presence of chronic diseases require hospitals to expand their staff.
+Ongoing migration and globalization boost the need for better living and working conditions.
+Likewise, the rapid aging of the world’s population and the constant presence of chronic diseases require hospitals to expand their staff.
 Experienced professionals who can provide Chinese interpreting, Spanish interpreting, German interpreting, etc. help meet these demands.

 About Language Connections: